The Taronga Zoomobile is currently not operating.

 The safety and well-being of the community, staff, and animals is always our highest priority.
-Following the latest advice from NSW Health and the Taronga Work Health and safety Team, we are currently implementing new COVID safe procedures for visiting venues.
+Following advice from NSW Health and the Taronga Work Health and safety Team, the Zoomobile may be at a temporary amended program when it returns.
+We will ensure we implement COVID-safe procedures for visiting venues.

 Spark the curiosity of your students by bringing them nose to nose with some of our country's most stunning wildlife with a Zoomobile incursion.
 You will be able to meet, learn about and interact with native animals, and be encouraged to take positive action for wildlife.